This should be no surprise to readers of the Diner. All going like clockwork now, just as we discussed.

 https://www.google.com/amp/s/amp.theguardian.com/us-news/2016/nov/21/dakota-access-pipeline-water-cannon-police-standing-rock-protest.

-Unless you are implying that YOU didn't know these obvious things, and therefore qualify as someone who pretends oil fields were sustainable?
-Ever?
 The only person to say anything like that was you, specifically that there was around 200 yrs of oil left.
 The only person saying anything about basic industry operational procedures is also you, although Roamer/Nick did work on drilling rigs.
 The rest of us not knowing or claiming to, being evidence of something?